Posted on Feb 17, 2021 therapy

 Repeat the rotational movements, this time going left, up, right, and down.
 As always, don't blink and don't move your head, just your eyes.
 Keep your eyes in each position for at least one second and complete the anti-clockwise rotation 10 times.
 Finish with constant pressure palming.

 Leave your eyes closed for a few seconds and relax before we move into the meditation.
+Now you are ready for our candle meditation.

 With your eyes closed, observe the lightness around your eyes.
 Listen to your breath.
 Slowly, with your head angled down slightly, blink your eyes open, looking softly at the floor.